Frequently asked questions

 The PSI Initiative was created to promote the adoption and implementation of the Principles globally.
 The PSI Initiative is administered by and set within the overall governance framework of UNEP FI, a global initiative involving UNEP and financial institutions (e.g. insurance companies, investment firms, banks).

-The PSI Initiative will be directly governed by a Board comprising representatives from insurance industry signatory institutions and UNEP.
+The PSI Initiative is governed by a Board comprising representatives from insurance industry signatory institutions and UNEP.
 Board members from the insurance industry will be elected by signatories.
 The Board will aim to have members from Africa, Asia, Europe, Latin America and the Caribbean, Middle East and North Africa, North America, and Oceania.

 Signing the Principles requires payment of annual fees to support the work of the PSI Initiative and its Secretariat at UNEP FI.
 The funds will be used to provide implementation support services to signatories through different work streams, and to promote the adoption and implementation of the Principles globally.